decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 Materials are defined as separate entities in a scene, this prevents material definitions from being duplicated when multiple entities use them, keeping the scene's code lighter.

-Materials can be applied to primitive entities and to planes, simply by setting the `material` component.
+Materials can be applied to primitive entities and to planes, simply by setting the `material`.

 {% raw %}